 4. Wear Comfortable Shoes

 When you are at a convention you will be doing a lot of standing and walking.
 As this is the case, I highly suggest you wear shoes that are comfortable.
 The last thing you want is sore feet ruining your day.
-It may sound like an obvious tip, but there are still plenty of style conscience people who wear shoes not appropriate for conventions.
+It may sound like an obvious tip, but there is still plenty of style conscious people who wear shoes not appropriate for conventions.

 This tip also goes for anyone cosplaying.
 While I understand you might want to stay in character, you also don’t want to have terrible foot pain.

 This might also seem like an obvious tip, but there are plenty of people who don’t read the convention program.
 While they are slightly different for each convention you go to, they usually include signing and panel times, a map and other valuable information about the convention.
 The last thing you want is to miss out something because you didn’t know it existed.
 Often the program guides will be available on the convention website leading up to the event but are also available on the day.
 Take a few minutes when you get in to read the guide and you will be much better for it.